jmgjmg/ArduRadio/readme.md

 - MP3 shield from SparkFun Electronics
 - NFC shield from SeeedStudio

+The following libraries have been updated to add new functionality required for this project:
-The libraries of the MP3 shield (by Sparkfun Electronics and modified by Bill Porter) and for the NFC Shield (by SeeedStudio based on the work of Adafruit/Ladyada) have been updated to add new functionality.
+- MP3 shield (by Sparkfun Electronics and modified by Bill Porter)
+- NFC Shield (by SeeedStudio based on the work of Adafruit/Ladyada)

 Instructions
 ------------------------